-FPL had approximately 9,500 employees at December 31, 2023, with approximately 31% of these employees represented by the International Brotherhood of Electrical Workers (IBEW).
-The collective bargaining agreements have approximately two- to three-year terms and expire between April 2024 and January 2025.
+FPL had approximately 9,300 employees at December 31, 2024, with approximately 31% of these employees represented by the International Brotherhood of Electrical Workers (IBEW).
+The collective bargaining agreements have approximately three-year terms and expire between March 2025 and April 2027.